-6626 A study of a problem or problems using research 6627 techniques.
-Selection of problem must be approtechniques.
+6626 A study of a problem or problems using research

+6627 techniques.
 Selection of problem must be approved by student's adviser, instructor under whom the study is to be made, and the appropriate director of the Graduate School or Dean of Arts and Sciences.
 Note: Total credit for any combination of enrollments in these courses may not exceed six semester hours.
 See semester hour limits listed under Course Restrictions in General Regulations section.